-The Lake County TDCB meets quarterly on Monday and takes place in
+The Lake County TDCB meets quarterly on Monday and takes place at the location below:

-Lake~Sumter MPO
+Lake~Sumter MPO 1300 Citizens Blvd, Leesburg, FL 34748

 All meetings are open to the public and your participation is encouraged.
 Agendas are posted in advance of the meetings and are available online at www.LakeSumterMPO.com.